 On July 2, for the second time, the U.S. had over 50,000 confirmed cases of COVID-19 in one day.
 A day later, on July 3, Arizona saw 4,433 new confirmed cases and 31 new confirmed deaths.
 Hospital ICU beds reached 91% capacity, another new high, per the Arizona Department of Health Services.

 As the country celebrated American independence, Arizona saw 2,695 new confirmed cases on July 4 alongside 17 new deaths with a drop in ICU bed capacity to 90%.
 The day after, on July 5, Arizona saw nearly 3,600 confirmed cases with four confirmed deaths with a drop in ICU bed capacity to 89%.

 Week of June 22:

 This past week, Arizona has seen a steady increase in cases of COVID-19, averaging about 3,400 confirmed cases per day in the period from June 21 to 28.
 However, the high test-positive rates across Arizona have been more cause for concern.

-Every day in this week-long period has had a total test positive rate over 20%, per the Arizona State University Biodesign Critical COVID-19 trends website.
+Every day in this week-long period has had a total test positive rate over 20%, per the ASU Biodesign Institute's "Critical COVID-19 trends" website.

 Follow Amit Syal on Twitter